andyeshelman/w2we/README.md

 ### adding a task

-Entering the command *add* will prompt you the for a task.
+Entering the command *add* will prompt you for a task.
-This taks is added to your list of active tasks.
+This task is added to your list of active tasks.

 ### completing a task